-The Kli Yakar is saying that in the future all Jews, including women, will be able to experience complete joy that won't be marred by the tzaar inherent in monthly cycles, pregnancy, birth, and post-partum.
-(Which in the Kli Yakar's time, also held the very real possibility of maternal or infant death.)
+The Kli Yakar is saying that in the future all Jews, including women, will be able to experience complete joy, unmarred by the tzaar inherent in monthly cycles, pregnancy, birth, and post-partum (which in the Kli Yakar's time, also held the very real possibility of maternal or infant death.)

 And it's also implying that Hashem doesn't forget the ladies and their mesirut nefesh.

 As long as women have tzaar from their reproductive system, Hashem calls the type of song mentioned in the Torah "shira."